Arrangement of lines: Definition

 The boundary of a cell is the system of edges that touch it, and the boundary of an edge is the set of vertices that touch it (one vertex for a ray and two for a line segment).
 The system of objects of all three types, linked by this boundary operator, form a cell complex covering the plane.
 Two arrangements are said to be isomorphic or combinatorially equivalent if there is a one-to-one boundary-preserving correspondence between the objects in their associated cell complexes.

-The same classification of points, and the same shapes of equivalence classes, can be used for infinite but locally finite arrangements, in which every bounded subset of the plane may be crossed by only finitely many lines, although in this case the unbounded cells may have infinitely many sides.
-Infinite systems of lines that are not locally finite may have equivalence classes of other shapes; for instance, the system of tangent lines to a unit circle has the interior of the circle as one of its equivalence classes.
+The same classification of points, and the same shapes of equivalence classes, can be used for infinite but locally finite arrangements, defined as arrangements in which every bounded subset of the plane is crossed by finitely many lines.
+In this case the unbounded cells may have infinitely many sides.

 Complexity of arrangements

-The study of arrangements was begun by Jakob Steiner, who proved the first bounds on the maximum number of features of different types that an arrangement may have.
-The most straightforward features to count are the vertices, edges, and cells:
+It is straightforward to count the maximum numbers of vertices, edges, and cells in an arrangement, all of which are quadratic in the number of lines: